John Swinney

-John Ramsay Swinney (born 13 April 1964) is a Scottish politician who has served as Deputy First Minister of Scotland since 2014 and Cabinet Secretary for Covid Recovery since 2021.
-He was the Leader of the Scottish National Party (SNP) from 2000 to 2004.
-He served as Education Secretary from 2016 to 2021 and as Finance Secretary from 2007 to 2016.
-Swinney has also served as the Member of the Scottish Parliament (MSP) for Perthshire North since 2011, having previously represented North Tayside from 1999 to 2011.
+John Ramsay Swinney (born 13 April 1964) is a Scottish politician who has served as First Minister of Scotland since 2024.
+Swinney has served as Leader of the Scottish National Party (SNP) on two occasions, since 2024 and between 2000 and 2004.
+He has held various roles within the Scottish Cabinet from 2007 to 2023 under First Ministers Alex Salmond and Nicola Sturgeon.
+Swinney was Member of the Scottish Parliament (MSP) for North Tayside from 1999 to 2011 and, following boundary changes, has been MSP for Perthshire North since 2011.
+He was Member of Parliament (MP) for Tayside North from 1997 to 2001.

 Born in Edinburgh, Swinney graduated with a MA in politics at the University of Edinburgh.
-He joined the SNP at a young age and quickly rose to prominence serving as the National Secretary from 1986 to 1992 and Depute Leader of the SNP from 1998 to 2000.
-Swinney served in the British House of Commons as Member of Parliament for Tayside North from 1997 to 2001.
-He was elected to the inaugural Scottish Parliament in 1999.
-After Alex Salmond resigned the party leadership in 2000, Swinney was elected Leader of the Scottish National Party in the ensuing leadership contest.
+He joined the SNP at a young age, and quickly rose to prominence by serving as the National Secretary from 1986 to 1992 and as Depute Leader from 1998 to 2000.
+He served in the House of Commons as MP for Tayside North from 1997 to 2001.
+He was elected to the inaugural Scottish Parliament at the 1999 Scottish Parliament election.
+After Salmond resigned the party leadership in 2000, Swinney was elected at the 2000 leadership election.
 He became Leader of the Opposition in the Scottish Parliament.
-Swinney's leadership proved ineffectual, with a loss of one MP in 2001 and a further reduction to 27 MSPs in 2003 despite the Officegate scandal unseating previous First Minister Henry McLeish.
+The SNP lost one MP at the 2001 general election and eight MSPs at the 2003 Scottish Parliament election, despite the Officegate scandal unseating the previous Scottish Labour first minister, Henry McLeish.
 However, the only parties to gain seats in that election were the Scottish Greens and the Scottish Socialist Party (SSP) which, like the SNP, support independence.
-After an unsuccessful leadership challenge in 2003, Swinney stepped down following disappointing results in the 2004 European Parliament election with Salmond returning to the role in the subsequent 2004 leadership contest.
+After an unsuccessful challenge to his leadership in 2003, and the party's unfavourable results at the 2004 European Parliament election, Swinney resigned.
+Salmond returned to the role at the subsequent 2004 leadership election.